mcormier/blog/_posts/2008-04-22-build-count.md

 ---
 layout: post
-title: Tracking a build count with xCode
+title: Tracking a build count
-categories: xCode
 type: post

 ---

-### Executive summary
+## Executive summary

 Your time is finite and it is valuable to know where you are spending it.
 What I'm going to show you is how to increment a counter by adding a **Run Script Phase** to your project.
 This script generates a .xcconfig file which we then use to put the build number directly in the about box.

-### Some data from my projects
+## Some data from my projects

 I first started using this technique with [Laughing Man][LaughingMan] but not until five versions had been released.